AtanasoaieD/teams-networking/README.md

 This is a CRUD app which allows you to modify data from the table.

-Stages of the project:
+#Stages of the project:
--create the structure in HTML
+- create the structure in HTML
--Insert data to a json file
+- Insert data to a json file
--add  functionalities using JS
+- add  functionalities using JS
--load data from Node-Api
+- load data from Node-Api
--improve design of the page using CSS
+- improve design of the page using CSS